Mean Field Behaviour of Collaborative Multi-Agent Foragers: Foraging Swarm Model

 \subsection{Foraging Swarm}

 For the swarm to produce emerging behaviour solving the foraging problem, some additional conditions must be added into the agent behaviour and weight update rules.
-As proposed in several examples in the literature \cite{meyer2008tale,panait2004pheromone,payton2001pheromone}, one way to achieve this is to make use of two different pheromones (or weights $w^{1}(t)$, $w^{2}(t)$), such that the agents looking for $\mathcal{T}$ follow $w^{1}(t)$ and modify $w^{2}(t)$, while agents looking for $\mathcal{S}$ follow $w^{2}(t)$ and modify $w^{1}(t)$.
+As proposed in several examples in the literature \cite{meyer2008tale,panait2004pheromone,payton2001pheromone}, one way to achieve this is to make use of two different pheromones (or weights $\mathbf{w}^{1}(t)$, $\mathbf{w}^{2}(t)$). {In such situation, agents looking for $\mathcal{T}$ follow $\mathbf{w}^{1}(t)$ (move according to $P^{\mathcal{G}^1}(t,\varepsilon)\equiv P^{1}(t,\varepsilon)$) and modify $\mathbf{w}^{2}(t)$, while agents looking for $\mathcal{S}$ follow $\mathbf{w}^{2}(t)$ (move according to $P^{\mathcal{G}^2}(t,\varepsilon)\equiv P^{2}(t,\varepsilon)$) and modify $\mathbf{w}^{1}(t)$}.
 This implies a certain ``memory" condition in the agent behaviour that may look non-Markovian: the agents follow a set of pheromones and reward another depending on their trajectory.
 But in fact, we can modify the system by duplicating the graph size so it remains ``memoryless".

 The effects of this can be seen in Figure \ref{fig:graph}.
-In blue we have the weights $w^1(t)$ and in red the weights $w^2(t)$.
-The green edges represent the new directed edges added to the graph as a result of the interconnection of the two sub-graphs.
+In blue we have the weights $\mathbf{w}^1(t)$ and in red the weights $\mathbf{w}^2(t)$.
+The green edges represent the new directed edges added to the graph as a result of the interconnection of the two \emph{original} sub-graphs.
 The intuition behind this ``duplication" of the graph is to translate into the size of the state-space the fact that there are 2 simultaneous goals in the foraging problem (finding $\mathcal{S}$ and finding $\mathcal{T}$).
 We can retain the memoryless condition of the swarm by duplicating the size of the state-space and interconnecting sub-graphs.
-For details on how to construct this ``doubled" interconnected graph, see Appendix \ref{apx:graph}.
+For details on how to construct this interconnected graph, see Appendix \ref{apx:graph}.